fobnail/docs/docs/keys_and_certificates.md

 done by the parent CA. This separation is done to keep private keys secret at all times.

+Steps for both intermediate and issuing CA certificates are the same, the only difference is that CSR for intermediate is sent to root CA, and issuer's CSR is sent to intermediate CA. This chain can be longer in general, but Fobnail limits maximum length, as [mentioned above](#informational-checks).
+Intermediate CA is optional, issuer CA certificate can be signed by root CA directly.

+File names in this section were written as variables because they probably will be different for both certificates, change them as needed.

 #### Generating CSR

 This is similar to creating root CA with two small but important differences: